azmiwahdan/PostManagerBackend/README.md

    Secure authentication and authorization for API endpoints.

    Error handling and validation of user input.

-## Installation
-  To install and set up PostManagerBackend, follow these steps:
-  Clone the repository to your local machine.

-  Install the required dependencies by running the following command:

-  composer install

-  Configure the database connection by updating the .env file with your MySQL database credentials.

-  Run the database migrations to create the required tables by executing the following command:

-  php artisan migrate

- ### Start the development server by executing the following command:

-    php artisan serve

-### The API endpoints should now be accessible at http://localhost:8000.

 ## Usage
 To use the PostManagerBackend APIs, you can utilize tools like Postman or any REST client.